-To some extent, the existing harvest control rules for Actively managed species merge scientific uncertainty and OY considerations thereby providing additional reductions from OFL levels, particularly during warm temperature regimes.
+To some extent, the existing harvest control rules for some managed species merge scientific uncertainty and OY considerations thereby providing additional reductions from OFL levels.
 Therefore, harvest control rules will be considered in conjunction with ABC control rules to prevent overfishing (see Section 4.6).